Outreachy Internship: Settling in (Second Biweekly Report)

 UI Redesign

-Tabulator.js was used for taking the metadata for the staged images from the user.
-By default, Tabulator ships with a table-like structure, where each image is in a row and the fields are in the columns.
-Initially, it was fine since there weren’t many metadata fields.
-With the Author and Source fields already added, and more fields to be added soon, I decided to rework the UI of the staging area.
-Thanks to the RowFormatter functionality provided by Tabulator, I was able to design a custom row layout.
-I used bootstrap form fields in order to make the UI clean.
+With the Author and Source fields added, and more fields planned, I decided to rework the UI of the staging area.
+Thanks to Tabulator’s RowFormatter functionality, I was able to design a custom row layout.
+I used Bootstrap form fields to make the UI clean and user-friendly.